top of page

 Contents of the Dead Sea Scrolls

 The Dead Sea Scrolls constitute a remarkable library.
-They are a collection of approximately 970 documents written primarily in Hebrew, with some in Aramaic, Greek, and Nabatean-Aramaic.
+They are a collection of approximately 970 documents written primarily in Hebrew, with some in Aramaic, Greek, and Nabataean Aramaic.
 These scrolls are dispersed across 10,000 to 11,000 fragments.
 Due to their antiquity, some of these documents are so fragmentary that they resemble confetti.
 These ancient texts are crafted from various materials, including parchment (vellum made from animal skin), papyrus, and copper.

 The Dead Sea Scrolls comprise a variety of texts: